UnrealMultiple/TShockPlugin/CaiLib/README.en.md

-# Cailib
+# CaiLib

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: CAI
+- Author: Cai
-- Source: This warehouse
+- Source: this warehouse
-- CAI's strange strange library
+- Cai's strange class library
-- Generally, it is probably used as the front
+- Generally, it is probably used as a front end.

 ## Update log